Skip to main content

 About this study

-This report analyzes leading suppliers in the EMR or EHR space, evaluating capability and innovation scores based on a proprietary methodology that assesses technology, market presence, and customer feedback.
-The analysis focuses on the Customer Experience vertical within healthcare, providing insights for strategic buyers and investors.
+This report analyzes the EMR or EHR space, evaluating capability and innovation scores based on current market trends and buyer needs.
+It provides an expert-level analysis filtered through the lens of the Customer Experience vertical.

 FAQs & disclaimers